 If you have been convicted in the previous 24 months of negligent homicide with a car, manslaughter with a car, racing, DUI, extreme DUI, or aggravated DUI, a reckless driving conviction becomes a class 1 misdemeanor (A.R.S.
 28-693(D)(1).
 This means you will serve a minimum of 20 days in jail with the possibility of up to 6 months in jail, the fine increases to $2,500 plus $2,100 in surcharges, and you may have to surrender your driver's license.

 There is one upside to a reckless driving conviction over other criminal traffic convictions.
 Specifically, you an apply to the court to have your conviction set aside.
 Most criminal traffic violations, like criminal speeding, cannot be set aside, but reckless driving is an exception.
 It is at the court's discretion to set aside a criminal conviction, however most courts are pretty accommodating with such requests.
 When a conviction is set aside, it means you no longer have a criminal conviction.

 Defenses against reckless driving

-Possible defenses could include whether or not the cop was able to actually observe what you did, the police officer's training and ability to assess what he or she saw, or maybe there were no people or property near you to "recklessly disregard."
+Possible defenses could include whether or not the officer was able to actually observe what you did, the police officer's training and ability to assess what they saw, or maybe there were no people or property near you to "recklessly disregard."